pachecobruno/aries-data/README.md

     },
 });
 ```
 The default export of your module should be your new activity, which extends the `activity` that is provided by aries.
 There are two things required for every activity - the configuration (name/version), and the `onTask` function.
 The name and version are used under the hood by SWF when we need to deprecate old activity versions and start using new versions.
+The current best practice is to `require` the values provided in `package.json` to keep them consistent.

+The `onTask` function is called with two parameters, `activityTask` and `config` by default.
+In the astronomer cloud, a third parameter, `lastExecuted` is also provided.

+`activityTask` is the raw data provided by SWF, when [polling for activity tasks](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SWF.html#pollForActivityTask-property)
+`config` is an aribitrary configuration object for a particular execution of this task.
+Activity tasks should be as generic as possible, but configuarable using this parameter.
+In the astronomer cloud, this object will be created and updated by users in the UI.
+In development, this should be a mocked object passed in by your test.
+`lastExecuted` is the date this particular activity was executed as a part of the currently running workflow.